Spanish Currencies: Your Own Personal Currency Travel Guide

 Before we begin, you might want to enjoy this hilarious and cheesy youtube video about currencies in Latin America.
 Sing along to a quick summary of what every Spanish-speaking country uses to buy with!
 If you’d rather not bother with the catchy song, here is a list for reference:

 To summarize, out of the 21 countries and territories:

 With that in mind, let’s explore why these currencies are not all the same and how it came to be this way.

 Because the economy is always changing, and According to WorldAtlas.com, the countries that use the Peso are as follows:

-Whether you are a collector of Spanish currencies, have a huge bucket list to travel to every Spanish-speaking company, or actually DO win that final round of Spanish Quotes from the game show in our last blog (which is why you are now a millionaire), understanding Spanish currency is an essential tool, with or without your Spanish Currency Council.
+Whether you are a collector of Spanish currencies, have a huge bucket list to travel to every Spanish-speaking company, or actually DO win that final round of Spanish Quotes from the game show in our last blog post, understanding Spanish currency is an essential tool.
 The value of money always changes, but its history does not.
 Try to put a price on that!